massalabs/gossip/README.md

 mv .env.example .env
 ```

-Set the VITE_PROTOCOL_API_URL env var to the api url used for message transfer.
+Set the VITE_GOSSIP_API_URL env var to the api url used for message transfer.
 For now message transfer is handled via a classic api backend.
 More decentralized approach is expected soon.

 ## Project Structure